 - Domain Expertise.
 We have acquired significant domain expertise in a core set of technology solutions and software platforms.
 These solutions include business integration, portals and collaboration, custom applications, technology platform implementations, customer relationship management, enterprise performance management, enterprise content management, and business intelligence, among others.
-The platforms in which we have significant domain expertise and on which these solutions are built include IBM, Microsoft, Oracle and salesforce.com, among others. - · Industry Expertise.
-We serve many of the world's largest and most respected companies with deep business process experience across a variety of industries.
-These industries include healthcare, financial services and banking, consumer products and retail, telecommunications, automotive, and energy, among others. - Delivery Model and Methodology.
+The platforms in which we have significant domain expertise and on which these solutions are built include IBM, Microsoft, Oracle and salesforce.com, among others. - Industry Expertise.
+We serve many of the world's largest and most respected companies with extensive business process experience across a variety of industries.
+These industries include healthcare, financial services and banking, retail, energy and utilities, telecommunications, electronics and computer hardware, and automotive and transport products, among others. - Delivery Model and Methodology.
 We believe our significant domain expertise enables us to provide high-value solutions through expert project teams that deliver measurable results by working collaboratively with clients through a user-centered, technology-based, and business-driven solutions methodology.
 Our methodology includes a proven execution process map we developed, which allows for repeatable, high quality services delivery.
 The methodology leverages the thought leadership of our senior strategists and practitioners to support the client project team and focuses on transforming our clients' business processes to provide enhanced customer value and operating efficiency, enabled by web technology.
 As a result, we believe we are able to offer our clients the dedicated attention that small firms usually provide and the delivery and project management that larger firms usually offer.